TerrorByteTW/Honeypot/README.md

 ## Servers using Honeypot 💻
 If your server is using Honeypot, let me know!
 I'd love to add it to this list.

-## What's the current state of development? ✅
+## What's the current state of development? ⏸️
 This is a hobby project; Nonetheless, I'm hoping this plugin gets some use out of it and will continue to be developed for some time by me.
-Development is done at the pace in which I have time to do so, but it is currently **active** ✅
+Development is done at the pace in which I have time to do so, but it is currently **paused** ⏸️

 ## To-do 📝
 * Add ability to store in different database types (SQLite, H2, etc.) *(Complete in 1.4!)*